 Driven by fear of the addict’s behavior, codependents often take over as the family spokesperson.
 They also walk on eggshells, making sure a loved one’s food is on the table when she gets home.
 In other cases, they prevent catastrophes by driving him to the bar to get drunk.
 Defeated, they reason, “He’s going anyway.”‘

 In extreme cases, a loved one might even help the addict stay in the addiction by buying the drug of choice for him.

-Eventually, the enabler ends up doing almost everything for the family – working, raising the children, being involved with the kids’ activities.
+Eventually, the enabler ends up doing almost everything for the family – working, raising the children, and being involved with the kids’ activities.
 They do things that they don’t want to do and will say “yes” to anything that might keep peace in the family.
-And finally, the enabler does not take care of him or herself physically, emotionally, socially, intellectually, or spirituality.
-The focus is always about the addict and the addiction.
+And finally, the enabler does not take care of him or herself physically, emotionally, socially, intellectually, or spiritually.
+The focus is always on the addict and the addiction.

 When children enable

 Sometimes an older child will take on a parental role to help instead of being allowed to be a child (doing all the cooking, laundry, etc.).
 When children are given excuses for destructive behaviors, it makes it even more difficult to say “no” to their parent(s) or sibling(s).
 Children often believe they cause their parents problems and will defend their behavior.

 How to quit enabling

 Having an inability to set boundaries gets the enabler in trouble.
 The enabler gives up his or her life to take care of someone else.
 In recovery, we learn not to cause or prevent a crisis.
 Little by little, learn how to get your life back by doing healthy behaviors.
 Put the focus back on you.
 Meet your physical needs first.
 Ultimately, to restore balance, the enabler must start denying whatever the other person wants.
 This is often uncomfortable and frequently challenging.
 Consider getting support from a family group like Al-Anon, Nar-anon, or Celebrate Recovery.